srirangav/random/README.txt

     $ make install

     By default, random is installed in /usr/local.
-To install in a different location the installation PREFIX can be supplied as to make as follows:
+To install in a different location the installation PREFIX can be supplied to make as follows:

     $ make install PREFIX="<prefix>"